HDFGroup/PyHexad/docs/arrays/h5readArray.rst

 Reading Arrays: ``h5readArray``
 -------------------------------

-``h5readArray`` reads elements of an HDF5 array.
-There are variants for reading all elements, a contiguous rectilinear subset (hyperslab), or a strided rectilinear subset of an HDF5 array.
+``h5readArray`` reads elements of one- and two-dimensional HDF5 arrays.
+There are variants for reading all elements, a contiguous rectilinear subset (hyperslab), or a strided rectilinear subset of an :term:`HDF5 array`.

 .. rubric:: Excel UDF Syntax